Ballard Canyon AVA

-Ballard Canyon AVA is an American Viticultural Area located in Santa Barbara County, California and established on October 2, 2013 by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
-The 7800 acres designated area lies west of Ballard and Solvang townships while in the center of the Santa Ynez Valley viticultural area, which in turn, is within the perimeter of the larger multi-county Central Coast viticultural area.
-As of 2021, the Santa Ynez Valley AVA contains three other established viticultural areas: Santa Rita Hills, which lies to the west; Los Olivos District and Happy Canyon of Santa Barbara to the east of the Ballard Canyon.
-Los Olivos District borders Ballard Canyon's eastern perimeter while Santa Rita Hills and the Happy Canyon areas do not share boundaries nor overlap Ballard Canyon.
-The USDA plant hardiness zone for the AVA is 9b.
+Ballard Canyon is an American Viticultural Area (AVA) located in Santa Barbara County, California within the Santa Ynez Valley landform.
+The wine appellation was established as the nation's 209^{th}, the state's 126^{th} and the county's fifth AVA on October 2, 2013 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Wesley D. Hagen, Viticulturist and Winemaker, on behalf of local vineyard owners and winemakers, proposing a viticultural area in Santa Barbara County named "'Ballard Canyon."

+The 7800 acres designated area encompasses the Ballard Canyon landform located in the center of the Santa Ynez Valley viticultural area between Los Olivos, Ballard and Solvang on its eastern boundary, and U.S. 101 to the west.
+It also lies within the boundaries of the vast multi-county Central Coast viticultural area.
+As of 2025, Santa Ynez Valley contains three other established viticultural areas: Sta.
+Rita Hills, to the west; Los Olivos District and Happy Canyon of Santa Barbara to the east.
+Los Olivos District borders Ballard Canyon's eastern perimeter while Sta.
+Rita Hills and the Happy Canyon areas do not share boundaries nor overlap Ballard Canyon.
+The USDA plant hardiness zone range is 9a to 10a.